TheColaber/Text2HTML/README.md

 ## Info

-Takes text and inserts it to the page as html.
+Takes text and parces it with your desired options.
 Useful when not wanting to use DOM Parsers, insertAdjentHTML, and innerHTML.

 #### Syntax: